Why We Won't Build a Website For You (unless you're a music teacher)

 Clients also receive a one-hour tutorial at the completion of their website, so that they are able to easily maintain their new website.

-Because we work with only one client at a time, websites are built quickly and efficiently; it takes three to four weeks to launch a new studio website.
+Because we work with only one client at a time, websites are built quickly and efficiently; it takes two or three weeks (depending on the website size) to launch a new studio website.

 Making your life easier, less stressed, and more successful is the entire focus of Studio Rocket Web Design.